Tuk Tuk Tours

 The area of Bang Krachao is often referred to as “The Green Lung of Bangkok” and is a surprising change from the Bangkok people think of.
 Just a few minutes boat ride to cross the Chao Phraya river from the urban jungles of Sukhumvit and Khlong Toei, Bang Krachao is a beautiful area where houses back onto canals and waterways.
 On the weekends there is also the Bang Nampuang Floating Market.
 One of the best ways to explore Bang Krachao is on a bicycle tour.

-Popualar on weekends due to the weekend market.
+Popular on weekends due to the weekend market and pottery making activity.
 Koh Kret is another artificial island in Bangkok’s Chao Phraya river.
 Located in Nonthaburi province, just outside Bangkok.
 It’s been popular as a pottery manufacturing centre, since it’s long been home to a thriving ethnic Mon community.
+Also, there are cool cafes where you can spend a whole day relaxing and taking tons of pictures (Rongsri Studio is recommended).
 It’s a fun place to explore by bike.
+There are only small vehicles as bike and motor bike as streets are tiny.
+Even locals having cars need to park their cars on the main city then take a boat crossing the river to the island.

 Open: Daily, 8.30am-3.30pm